oxsecurity/megalinter/docs/configuration.md

 ## CLI lint mode

-Each linter has a lint mode by default:
+Each linter has a lint mode by default, visible in its MegaLinter documentation ([example](https://oxsecurity.github.io/megalinter/latest/descriptors/repository_trivy/#how-the-linting-is-performed)):

 - `list_of_files`: All files are sent in single call to the linter
 - `project`: The linter is called from the root of the project, without specifying any file name